Gary Brewer and the Kentucky Ramblers: SGM Records

 SGM Records was founded by Gary Brewer in 1988 as an independent record label.
-At first, the label was used to re-release Brewer's back catalog, but he later decided to take advantage of his 100% creative control and release new recordings as well.
+At first, the label was used to re-release Brewer's back catalog, but he later decided to take advantage of his complete creative control and release new recordings as well.
 Gary's oldest son Wayne Brewer became CEO of SGM in 2012; later followed by his wife becoming COO in 2015.
-Since SGM's launch, Gary Brewer and the Kentucky Ramblers have been the main focus (releasing 29 studio albums), but individual solo projects by the Ramblers & family are also on SGM (Gary's grandfather Finley J. “Pap” Brewer Sr. who played with the original Carter Family in the 1920s, Gary's father Finley J. Brewer Jr.’s “Truck Driving Man”, Wayne Brewer's “The Kentucky Fiddler”, and Gary's youngest son Mason Brewer's “Monstrous Shadows”).
+Since SGM's launch, Gary Brewer and the Kentucky Ramblers have been the main focus, releasing 29 studio albums, but individual solo projects by the Ramblers & their family, including Gary Brewer's grandfather, Finley J. “Pap” Brewer Sr., Gary's father Finley J. Brewer Jr., Wayne Brewer, and Gary's youngest son Mason Brewer.
 Genres and artists outside of Bluegrass are included on the label with more to be added.

-Global Distribution Deal
+Global distribution deal

 In April 2022, Gary Brewer and the Kentucky Ramblers signed with Bob Frank Entertainment (BFE) for global distribution through The Orchard; teaming up with SGM Records for GBKR's back catalog and future releases.

-Launched in 2012, BFE has offices in New York and Nashville.
-They offer a variety of client services including distribution, music publishing, management consulting, and film and television production to both labels and artists.

-The Orchard is a full service distribution firm with offices in 45 major cities worldwide.
-They specialize in offering their clients digital and physical sales and marketing, advertising, sync and brand partnerships, rights management, video monetization, collaborator splits and royalty accounting, and publishing administration, according to Bluegrass Today.